CompuTec/computec-docs/docs/appengine/plugins-user-guide/bulk-changes-on-bills-of-materials/bom-to-mor-update.md

 # BOM to MOR Update

 This function allows propagating changes made on a particular Bill of Materials to existing Manufacturing Orders based on criteria given in the configuration.
+This guide outlines the installation, configuration, and usage process, detailing all available options and their effects.
+Additionally, it highlights the system’s capability to handle updates with flexibility and error management, ensuring uninterrupted production operations.

 ---

 ## Installation

-The option is based on an AppEngine job installed automatically during the [BulkChange plugin installation](../bulk-changes-on-bills-of-materials/installation-and-configuration.md).
+This feature is built on an AppEngine job, which is automatically installed during the [BulkChange plugin installation](../bulk-changes-on-bills-of-materials/installation-and-configuration.md). o enable the BOM to MOR update, ensure:

-Send Events Job has to be active for a specific company.
+    - Send Events Job is active for a specific company.
 Click [here](/docs/appengine/administrators-guide/configuration-and-administration/overview) to find out more.

-Background processing has to be configured for a specific company.
+    - Background processing is configured for the specific company.
 Click [here](/docs/appengine/administrators-guide/configuration-and-administration/overview#activation) to find out more.

 ## Configuration

+To configure the BOM to MOR Update functionality, follow the path:

 :::info Path
 AppEngine → Administration Panel → Plugins → CompuTec BulkChange Plugin → Settings